lostintangent/gistpad/README.md

 - `GistPad: New Gist` - Creates a new [public Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#public-gists), and then opens its associated files.
 If you'd like to seed the gist with multiple files, you can specify a comma-separated list of names (e.g. `foo.txt,bar.js`).

-- `GistPad: New Scratch Note` - Creates a new "scratch note", which is a file whose name is derived from the `GistPad > Scratch Notes: Extension` and `Gist > Scratch Notes: Format` settings.
+- `GistPad: Open Daily Note` - Creates a new daily note, which is a file whose name is derived from the `GistPad > Daily Notes: Extension` and `Gist > Daily Notes: Format` settings.

 - `GistPad: New Secret Gist` - Same behavior as the `GistPad: New Gist (Public)` command, except that it creates a [secret Gist](https://help.github.com/en/enterprise/2.13/user/articles/about-gists#secret-gists).